-The ABC Plan framework includes seven Programs: 1) Recovery of Degraded Pastures; 2) Integrated Crop-Livestock-Forest Systems (ICLF) and Agroforestry Systems (AFS); 3) Direct Drilling (DD); 4) Biological Nitrogen Fixation (BNF); 5) Planted Forests; 6) Animal Waste Treatment; and (7) Climate Change Adaptation.
+The ABC Plan framework includes seven Programs: 1) Recovery of Degraded Pastures; 2) Integrated Crop-Livestock-Forestry Systems (ICLF) and Agroforestry Systems (AFS); 3) No-till Farming Systems; 4) Biological Nitrogen Fixation (BNF); 5) Planted Forests; 6) Animal Waste Treatment; and (7) Climate Change Adaptation.

 Each program proposes a series of actions, such as, for example, improving technical assistance, qualification capacity-building and information, technology transfer techniques, field days, lectures, seminars, workshops, creation of Technological Reference Units (URT), information dissemination campaigns and public notices to hire Technical Assistance and Rural Extension (ATER) services.

 These actions are divided into three major groups: climate change adaptation, monitoring mechanisms and cross-cutting actions to be implemented by 2020.

 Given the importance and scope of the ABC Plan, it was necessary to detail and modify the original agricultural commitments made at COP-15, which were reformulated with the adoption of the following actions:

 - Rehabilitate 15 million hectares of degrades pastures using adequate management and fertilization;